-Decoding Numerical Expressions: A Comprehensive Guide
+Decoding Numerical Expressions: A thorough look

 Introduction to Numerical Expressions: The Building Blocks of Mathematics

 Before we dive into the complexities, let's establish a solid foundation.
 A numerical expression is simply a combination of numbers and mathematical operations, such as addition (+), subtraction (-), multiplication (× or *), and division (÷ or /).
 These operations dictate how the numbers are manipulated to arrive at a final answer.
-For instance, "3 + 5" is a basic numerical expression; it combines the numbers 3 and 5 using the addition operation.
+Worth adding: for instance, "3 + 5" is a basic numerical expression; it combines the numbers 3 and 5 using the addition operation.
 The result, 8, is the value of the expression.

 Understanding the Order of Operations (PEMDAS/BODMAS)